team1868/CookieMonster2.0/README.md

 * Quick setup with a built-in first-run wizard to walk teams through configuring their scouting app, connecting to The Blue Alliance, and setting up their database.
 * Completely configurable analysis and scouting view without the need for a single line of code.

-Cookie Monster is built with HTML, JS, CSS, and Node.js and operates with a MongoDB database.
+Spot is built with HTML, JS, CSS, and Node.js and operates with a MongoDB database.

-### Cookie Monster is designed for a wide range of teams with a wide range of expertise and requirements:
+### Spot is designed for a wide range of teams with a wide range of expertise and requirements:

 1. A team that is new to scouting and isn't sure what information to gather or how to analyze their data.
-Cookie Monster comes as a preconfigured app that can be deployed with minimal setup and will provide all the basic functionality needed by most teams.
+Spot comes as a preconfigured app that can be deployed with minimal setup and will provide all the basic functionality needed by most teams.
 2. A team that has some experience with scouting and wants to collect specific data that may not be part of the default configuration but that doesn't have significant programming experience.
-Cookie Monster can be configured by modifying configuration files rather than by writing code.
+Spot can be configured by modifying configuration files rather than by writing code.
 3. A team that has experience with scouting and wants to perform custom analysis operations or advanced custom scouting interfaces and has some programming experience.
-Cookie Monster can utilize user-provided analysis modules to extend its functionality beyond the default configuration without requiring teams to modify the base code.
+Spot can utilize user-provided analysis modules to extend its functionality beyond the default configuration without requiring teams to modify the base code.
 4. A team that has significant experience with scouting and significant programming expertise.
-Cookie Monster is open source, documented, and designed to extensible such that teams can start from this code base and build their own custom scouting system.
+Spot is open source, documented, and designed to extensible such that teams can start from this code base and build their own custom scouting system.

 ## Guiding Principles